 - 3.0 Students must satisfactorily complete all Level I and Level II fieldwork placements and assignments.
 The policies and procedures for fieldwork education are in the Student Fieldwork Handbook located on the Occupational Therapy Department website.
 Students are responsible for reading and following all policies and procedures contained in the Student Fieldwork Handbook. https://cnhs.fiu.edu/resources/students/clinicals-fieldwork/ot/index.html - 3.1.
 Students are required to attend all fieldwork meetings.
 It is the student's responsibility to personally contact the fieldwork coordinator if they are unable to attend any meetings.
 Students will be placed on fieldwork ONLY if they are on good academic standing.
 Students must complete all didactic training prior to initiating their Level II fieldwork experience. - 3.1.1 Students will be placed in fieldwork ONLY if all requirements are met by established deadlines.
-This includes all health, background information, forms submitted, etc. Failure to submit required information in a timely manner may jeopardize your placement and delay graduation. - 3.1.2 Students must meet the demands of the program and possess the abilities reflected in the Student Performance Standards (SPS) (see Appendix II) with or without accommodation for successful completion of degree requirements.
+This includes all health, background information, forms submitted, etc. Failure to submit required information in a timely manner may jeopardize your placement and delay graduation.
+Some fieldwork placements require that students provide documentation of receiving and remaining current with vaccinations.
+In the case that an OT student is placed in a setting that requires a vaccine, the OT Department will abide by clinical site's exemption protocols.
+Students on fieldwork are expected to comply with all requirements that are mandated by the fieldwork site.
+In some cases, clinical sites allow a medical exemption.
+If the student is unable to obtain a medical exemption, the AFWC will attempt to place the student in a different clinical site.
+If the AFWC is not able to find a placement, it may delay the student's progression in the program until an alternative fieldwork site can be secured. - 3.1.2 Students must meet the demands of the program and possess the abilities reflected in the Student Performance Standards (SPS) (see Appendix II) with or without accommodation for successful completion of degree requirements.